imarcaos/Curso-Desenvolvimento-Web/README.md

    - C431 - What is composer
       - How to install on Windows 11
       - I've made the instalation on Linux Mint
+   - C432 - Creation of the initial project structure